tony-aw/tinycodet/README.md

 #> [1] "HeLLO WORLD"   "gOodbye world"
 ```

-But now suppose one wants to transform **only** the **second-last**
+But now suppose one wants to transform the **second-last** vowel.
+How
-vowel.
-How are you going to do that?
-It’s not impossible, but also not
+are you going to do that?
+It’s not impossible, but also not super
-super straight-forward.
-For a tidy code, `stringi` really needs some
+straight-forward.
+For a tidy code, `stringi` really needs some kind of
-kind of “stri_locate_ith” function.
-And, of course, the `tidyoperators`
+“stri_locate_ith” function.
+And, of course, the `tidyoperators` package
-package provides just that.
+provides just that.

 The `stri_locate_ith(str, i, ...)` function locates for every
-element/string in character vector `x`, the $i^\textrm{th}$ occurrence
+element/string in character vector `str`, the $i^\textrm{th}$ occurrence
 of some (regex/fixed/etc) pattern.
 When `i` is positive, the occurrence
 is counted from left to right.
 Negative values for `i` are also allowed,
 in which case the occurrence is counted from the right to left.
 But